JaehyeongPark06/NYUx-CPP.PRG.2/README.md

 # NYUx-CPP.PRG.2
-All the labs from the NYUx Advanced Programming in C++ course.
+All the labs from the NYUx: Advanced Programming in C++ course.